Summer 2019 Archaeological Fieldwork and Educational Opportunities

 Call for Volunteers!

-The South Champlain Historical Ecology Project (SCHEP) is seeking volunteers to participate in archaeological excavations this summer between June 4th – June 30th.
-SCHEP is a collaboration between Castleton University, the Vermont Archaeological Society, The Nature Conservancy, and the Vermont Division for Historic Preservation designed to document long-term human-environment interaction in the southern portion of the Lake Champlain Basin.
-This summer, SCHEP will be conducting its third season of excavations at the Galick Site (VT-RU-71), a large Precontact campsite and Historical farmstead in West Haven, VT.
+The South Champlain Historical Ecology Project (SCHEP) is seeking volunteers to participate in archaeological investigations this summer between June 10th and June 28th.
+SCHEP is examining long-term patterns in human-environment interaction in the southern portion of the Lake Champlain Basin.
+This summer, SCHEP will be conducting its fourth season of excavations at the Galick Site (VT-RU-71), a large Precontact campsite and Historical farmstead in West Haven, VT.

-Although artifact analyses are ongoing, SCHEP’s 2016–2017 seasons demonstrated that the Galick Site was a major campsite during the Precontact era.
-All test pits were positive for Precontact Native American artifacts, and the site likely covers an area of at least 4 acres.
-Diagnostic artifacts from both SCHEP investigations and the Galick Collection indicate multiple occupations stretching out over the interval from Late Paleoindian (ca. 11,600 Cal BP) times to the Middle-to-Late Woodland interval (ca. 100 BCE–1,600 CE), with additional activity during the Colonial and Historical eras.
+Although analyses are ongoing, SCHEP’s research has demonstrated that the Galick Site was a major center of activity during the Precontact and Historical eras.
+Almost all test pits have been positive for Precontact Native American and later Euro-American artifacts, and the site likely covers an area of at least 4 acres.
+Diagnostic artifacts from both SCHEP investigations and the Galick Collection indicate multiple occupations stretching out over the interval from Late Paleoindian (ca. 11,600 Cal BP) times to the Middle-to-Late Woodland period (ca. 100 BCE–1,600 CE), with extensive evidence for Colonial and more recent historical activity at the site.

 To sign up, please send an email to email@example.com.
 In your email, please include the following information:

 NAME (and age if under 18) for each volunteer in your group.